exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 Using an internet browser you then can connect to the Jupyter server running in the Docker container in order to follow the tutorials presented by a set of Jupyter notebooks, see [Connecting to Jupyter Service](../jupyter.md#open-jupyter-in-your-browser).

-For parameter `<host>`: If your daemon machine is identical to the machine your browser is running on then you can replace `<host>` by `localhost` otherwise please use the IP address of the daemon machine.
+For the parameter `<host>`: If your daemon machine is identical to the machine your browser is running on then you can replace `<host>` by `localhost` otherwise please use the IP address of the daemon machine.

 The following section explains how to log in to the Docker container to change settings, such as the default password.